 During law school, Ben was a Senior Articles Editor for the South Carolina Law Review.
 He is the author of “Rebutting the Strong Presumption of Reliability for Effective Assistance: The Pursuit of Cumulative Analysis for Strickland Claims in South Carolina,” 65 S.C.
 L. Rev. 685 (2014).
 Ben was inducted into the Order of the Coif and the Order of Wig and Robe.
 In addition, he received CALI Awards in Business Corporations; Civil Procedure; Legal Reasoning, Analysis, and Writing I; and Problems in Professional Responsibility.

-Before joining Fisher Phillips, Ben served as a law clerk to the Honorable H. Bruce Williams on the South Carolina Court of Appeals from 2015 to 2017.
+Before joining Fisher Phillips, Ben served as a law clerk to the Honorable H. Bruce Williams on the South Carolina Court of Appeals.

 Honors & Leadership